Malgium

-Malgium (also Malkum) (Ĝalgi’a or Ĝalgu’a in Sumerian, and Malgû(m) in Akkadian) is an ancient Mesopotamian city tentatively identified as Tell Yassir (one of a group of tells called collectively Tulūl al-Fāj) which thrived especially in the Middle Bronze Age, ca. 2000 BC - 1600 BC.
+Malgium (also Malkum or Malgûm) (Ĝalgi’a or Ĝalgu’a in Sumerian, and Malgû(m) in Akkadian) is an ancient Mesopotamian city tentatively identified as Tell Yassir (one of a group of tells called collectively Tulūl al-Fāj) which thrived especially in the Middle Bronze Age, ca. 2000 BC - 1600 BC.
 Malgium formed a small city-state in an area where the edges of the territories controlled by Larsa, Babylon and Elam converged.
-Inscribed in cuneiform as ma-al-gi-im^{KI}, its chief deities were Ea (whose temple was called Enamtila) and Damkina.
+Inscribed in cuneiform as ma-al-gi-im^{KI} (or ma-al-gu-um^{KI}), its chief deities were Ea (whose temple was called Enamtila) and Damkina.
 A temple of Ulmašītum is known to have been there.
 There was also a temple to the goddess Bēlet-ilī called Ekitusgestu as well as a temple to the god Anum.
+During the time of one ruler Malgium was written differently, ma_{3}-al-ka^{KI}.
+The unlacted town of Ibrat is thought to have been near Malgium.

 Tablets illegally excavated from Malgium have begun to appear on the antiquities market.
 One, in a private collection, had a new, second, year name for Imgur-Sîn "The year the ‘Tigris/Zubi-Canal-of-Imgur-Sîn’ was dug by King ^{d}Imgur-Sîn".
 Note the divine determinative for the rulers name.